barstoolbluz/agentic-development-with-flox/gemini-cli/README.md

 # Check settings.json syntax
 cat ~/.gemini/settings.json | jq .

-# Verify MCP server is executable
+# Verify Flox MCP server is available
+which flox-mcp  # Should be available in the environment

+# Verify other MCP servers are executable
 which npx  # For npx-based servers python -m my_mcp_server --help  # For Python servers